OracularIS/smartai/docs/getting-started.md

 Use collections to reuse consistent argument/response groups across many functions (for example, a shared `order_id` input definition or a common “order header” output shape).

-### Domains
+### 4. Domains

-Domains are your global data dictionary.
-They define standard field types, validation rules, allowed values and descriptions that apply everywhere across your system.
-This guarantees that fields like `customer_id` work exactly the same way in every function, report and dashboard.
+Domains are your *enterprise shared vocabulary* — the same way humans think about orders, waves, inventory, and statuses.
+They define standard field types, validation rules, allowed values, and descriptions used across your system, ensuring fields like customer_id behave consistently in every function, report, and dashboard.

-Watch the video:
+Domains also support enums — predefined lists of allowed values — allowing users to query and filter using natural terms instead of system codes.

+> _Set up shared field definitions — including enums — so that field types and allowed values stay consistent across all your functions._

 <video controls width="800">
   <source src=".attachments/domain.mp4" type="video/mp4">